rineheaj/cifar10/README.md

 ## 📜 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is currently not licensed under any agencies.

 ## 🙏 Acknowledgements